PlasmaPy/PlasmaPy/README.md

 You can subscribe to PlasmaPy's low-volume [mailing list] to receive PlasmaPy newsletters and other announcements.

-### Suggestion box

-We have a [suggestion box] if you would like to (optionally anonymously) suggest a feature/topic for consideration.
-These suggestions might be changed into GitHub issues for further discussion.

 ## Contact information

 Please feel free to reach out to us at [team@plasmapy.org] or stop by